aws-samples/sample-aws-modernization-with-coder/content/2_ModuleOne/23_DeployCoder.md

 ```

 {{% notice tip %}}
 You can check the latest Coder version at the [Coder Releases Page](https://github.com/coder/coder/releases).
-Version 2.24.3 is known to work well with this workshop configuration.
+Version 2.24.3 was known to work well with this workshop at the time of it's creation.
 {{% /notice %}}

 #### Step 3: Monitor Deployment Progress